Tips to avoid refrigerator repair.

 Cleaning isn’t difficult, as all you need to do is use a vacuum cleaner with a brush attachment to lightly stroke the coils and suck up debris.
 However, be careful when cleaning so as not to puncture any refrigerant lines or pull wires loose.
 In addition, always unplug the refrigerator before performing maintenance on the backside, as you don’t want to risk an electrical shock.

-Set the Temperature Properly
+Set the Temperature Properly to avoid refrigerator repair

 A common problem among homeowners is keeping their refrigerators and freezers too cold.
 While you certainly do not want to keep the refrigerator too warm, since this can cause food to spoil or items to melt inside the freezer, setting the temperature too low is just a waste of money.